 What to Consider When Choosing an Insurance Company

 Let’s get down to the brass tacks – insurance isn’t a product that you buy with the expectation of using it for enjoyment.
 It also isn’t that funny, if we really are honest about it.
 Insurance can be frustrating, confusing, stressful, expensive or affordable, and, if written properly, incredibly reassuring.
-So why do companies, and some agencies, treat insurance like it is just another commodity on the shelf, obfuscating the reality of the product through irrelevant messages based in humor and catchphrase?
+So why do companies, and some agencies, treat insurance like it is just another commodity on the shelf, obfuscating the reality of the product through irrelevant messages based in humor and catchphrases?

 1. Has the product I am buying been explained to me?